 After clearing the cache, you should notice some tangible improvement in your browser’s performance.
 If not, we’ve got a few other things you can try.

 2. Cut down your list of extensions

 There are two types of people in this world: those who use no extensions and those who are open to any extension under the sun.

 Depending on what you’re using, you might be opening up the door to security issues like data tracking, targeted ads and more.
 Extensions may also impact your browser’s performance significantly.

 Our advice: remove extensions that you don’t use often.
 Try your browser out with a clean slate, and gradually add your must-haves back individually.
 Working methodically in this way might reveal problematic extensions.
 You might be able to replace them with something lighter, safer, and less of a drag.

 3. Keep as few tabs open as possible

 If you know, you know.
-One Wikipedia inquiry, and, suddenly, the rabbit hole engulfs your entire session.
-Forty tabs later, and even your email can’t get its feet off the ground.
+One Wikipedia inquiry, and suddenly, the rabbit hole engulfs your entire session.
+Forty tabs later, even your email can’t get its feet off the ground.

 4. Try reinstalling your browser

 Some never think to try this, but it can work like a charm.